Path of Miracles: Santiago

 At the sight of the end ahead, the pilgrims' hymn is heard again.
 The choir sings a jubilant aspiration to heaven while slowly walking offstage, symbolizing a turning away to reflection, worship and prayer.

 Performances and recordings

-The choral groups Tenebrae, The Crossing, Conspirare, Volti, The Singers, Tonus Peregrinus, the Elora Festival Singers, The Capital Chamber Choir, The Giovanni Consort, and the Vancouver Chamber Choir have performed Path of Miracles publicly in concert.
+The choral groups Tenebrae, The Crossing, Conspirare, Volti, The Singers, Tonus Peregrinus, the Elora Festival Singers, The Capital Chamber Choir, The Giovanni Consort, Roots in the Sky, and the Vancouver Chamber Choir have performed Path of Miracles publicly in concert.
 Other notable performances have included: